TAG Heuer vs. OMEGA: Finding the Right Brand for You

 In the 1940’s, both brands began to shift their focus to wristwatches.
 1948 was a key year for each of the powerhouse watchmakers.
 In conjunction with the brand’s 100th anniversary, Omega released the first edition of one of their most iconic watches: the Seamaster.
 At the same time, Heuer began rolling out a series of wristwatches, first the Auto-Graph, a wrist chronograph with a tachometer scale and manual reference hand, then the Solunar, the first watch with a tide indicator, and finally the Seafarer, the world’s first chronograph with both a tide indicator and dial for regattas.

 By the 1960’s, the world was focused on the space race and so were watchmakers.
 Both Omega and Heuer were eager for their timepieces to be the first to travel out of this world.
-In 1962, both brands made it to outer space—John Glenn made the first American space flight with a Heuer stopwatch on his wrist, and Wally Schirra wore an Omega Speedmaster on his Mercury Sigma 7 mission.
-Although Heuer was the first Swiss watchmaker to enter space, Omega established a lasting relationship with NASA and the space program.
+In 1962, both brands made it to outer space.
+John Glenn made the first American space flight with a Heuer stopwatch on his wrist.
+Then, Wally Schirra wore an Omega Speedmaster on his Mercury Sigma 7 mission.
+Although Heuer was the first Swiss watchmaker to enter space, Omega established a lasting relationship with NASA.
 The Speedmaster would become the official chronograph for space missions, and to this day, Omega continues to work with space programs around the world.

 The Later Years

 The next few decades marked a time of celebrity endorsements for the two brands.
 The Heuer Monaco was made popular by the prominent actor and racing legend Steve McQueen, who wore the chronograph in the film Le Mans.
-And Omega became the official watch of James Bond after one of the iconic timepieces appeared on the wrist of Pierce Brosnan in GoldenEye.
-The 1980’s also mark a significant time for the Heuer brand—in 1985, they were acquired by Techniques d’Avant Garde and officially became TAG Heuer.
+Omega became the official watch of James Bond after appearing on the wrist of Pierce Brosnan in GoldenEye.
+The 1980’s also mark a significant time for the Heuer brand.
+In 1985, they were acquired by Techniques d’Avant Garde and officially became TAG Heuer.